CLI Reference

 traceability

-Run traceability checks on a needs.json export (from sphinx-needs).
+Run traceability checks on a needs.json export (from sphinx-needs), or export a traceability matrix as CSV or Excel (XLSX) for auditor review.

 Synopsis